NickWard00/Clash-Of-Commits/doc/BACKLOG.md

 6. Implement selection settings at the beginning of the program

 Nicki:
-1. Enemy attack implementation
+1. Create Enemy superclass (extends Entity) which can instantiate specific enemy type classes through reflection
-2. Enemy movement implementation
+2. Enemy movement and logic implementation
-3. Data files for enemy attributes
+3. Create data files for default enemy attributes of all enemy types
-4. Data files for levels/environments
+4. Create data files for levels/environments which can be parsed to generate maps and correct sprites
-5. Backend testing
+5. Backend testing - focused on testing for enemies
-6. Power-up/special ability implementation
+6. Create Ability superclass which can instantiate specific ability/power-up classes through reflection